accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 1. Activate the **screen reader**.
 1. Browse all the interactive components.
 1. Check that
 	- it can be reached with the screen reader;
 	- it can be activated with the screen reader.
-1. If it is a modifiable component (input field, tick box, potentiometer), check that it can be modified with the screen reader.
+1. If it is a modifiable component (input field, tick box, slider), check that it can be modified with the screen reader.
 1. Connect an **external keyboard** (and [configure keyboard navigation](methodologie.md#external-keyboard)).
 1. Browse all the interactive components.
 1. Check that
 	- it can be reached using the keyboard keys;
-	- that it can be activated using the dedicated key on the keyboard.
+	- it can be activated using the dedicated key on the keyboard.
-1. If it is a modifiable component (input field, check box, potentiometer), check that it can be modified using the keyboard keys.
+1. If it is a modifiable component (input field, check box, slider), check that it can be modified using the keyboard keys.
 1. If this is the case, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}